abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 It's suggested to define multiple bundles for an application, each one is used for different purposes.

 * **Global bundle**: Global style/script bundles are included to every page in the application.
 Themes already defines global style & script bundles.
 Your module can contribute to them.
 * **Layout bundles**: This is a specific bundle to an individual layout.
 Only contains resources shared among all the pages use the layout.
+Use the bundling tag helpers to create the bundle as a good practice.
-* **Module bundles**: For shared resources among an individual module pages.
+* **Module bundles**: For shared resources among the pages of an individual module.
 * **Page bundles**: Specific bundles created for each page.
-Use the bundling tag helpers to create the bundle.
+Use the bundling tag helpers to create the bundle as a best practice.

 Establish a balance between performance, network bandwidth usage and managing too many bundles.